Polokalap/Ranked_Bot/README.md

 ---

 ## How to set up the bot for yourself:
 > I do NOT recommend setting it up yourself.
 The bot writes directly to the DB, uses the API (closed source for now).
-If you are the person reviewing it from HackClub, I'd rather just read how tier testing works and watch the video linked under it.
+If you are the person reviewing it from HackClub, I'd rather just read how tier testing works and maybe DM me about it on Discord, or shoot her an email at `Polokalap@proton.me` if I have questions.

 If you **do** have this much free time, basically you need to clone the repo, and build it with the following stuff changed to your bot: